 Biosimilars: A Global Strategic Business Report

-Major players profiled in the report includes Biocon Ltd., Biopartners GmbH, Cipla Ltd., Dr. Reddy's Laboratories Ltd., Hospira Inc., Intas Biopharmaceuticals Ltd., Sandoz International GmbH, Shantha Biotechnics Ltd., Teva Pharmaceutical Industries Ltd., Wockhardt Ltd., among others.
+Both the US and European markets are characterized by the presence of big, eminent players in the biosimilar drugs arena.
+Biosimilar manufacturing is an extremely risky process requiring strong clinical-trial capabilities, robust R&D expertise, huge financial backup and manufacturing know-how.
+As such, smaller companies rarely have access to these to produce biosimilars.
+Key players profiled in the report include Biocon Ltd., Biopartners GmbH, Cipla Ltd., Dr. Reddy's Laboratories Ltd., Hospira Inc., Intas Biopharmaceuticals Ltd., Sandoz International GmbH, Shantha Biotechnics Ltd., Teva Pharmaceutical Industries Ltd., and Wockhardt Ltd., among others.

 About Global Industry Analysts, Inc.

 Global Industry Analysts, Inc., (GIA) is a reputed publisher of off-the-shelf market research.
 Founded in 1987, the company is globally recognized as one of the world's largest market research publishers.
 The company employs over 800 people worldwide and publishes more than 1100 full-scale research reports each year.
 Additionally, the company also offers thousands of smaller research products including company reports, market trend reports, and industry reports encompassing all major industries worldwide.

 Web Site http://www.StrategyR.com/